RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 * The rabbit will need at least an hour of exercise time (out of the cage) each day in a rabbit-proofed area of your home (ex: a kitchen or hallway with blocked-off exits that has no electrical cords or other dangers that the rabbit can reach).

 * Keep MHRR updated with any personality, behavior, or health changes.
-A quick e-mail or phone call once a week with an update is sufficient.
+A quick e-mail or text once a week with an update is sufficient.

 * Be available to bring the fostered rabbit/guinea pig to adoption days when requested or back to the main house to meet with potential adopters (unless you are fostering as a test-run to adopt).